CarlosNatanauan/EmployeeDTR-Cloverlife/README.md

-# Final project - Mobile Systems and Technologies 📱
+# FINAL PROJECT - Mobile Systems and Technologies 📱
 # Employee DTR | Cloverlife 🍀

 Welcome to the Employee DTR project repository!
 This solution is designed to revolutionize the way we manage and track time & attendance, streamlining the process like never before.
 Let's turn over a new leaf with Cloverlife.